Lenovo is open and ready for business with System x

 Network cabling requirements

-The network cables that can be used with the Cisco Nexus B22 Fabric Extender for IBM Flex System are shown in the following table.
+The network cables that can be used with the Cisco Nexus B22 Fabric Extender for Flex System are shown in the following table.

 |10 Gb Ethernet|